Fradlin/temp/hardcode.md

     7
     0

-So, we can't help but notice that they start showing dissimaliarities from line 2.
+So, we can't help but notice that they start showing dissimilarities from line 2.
 But for this to work, we must take all the inputs, don't we?

 Let's start coding for the inputs.